supabase-community/supabase-mcp/README.md

 Enabled by default.
 Use `functions` to target this group of tools with the [`--features`](#feature-groups) option.

 - `list_edge_functions`: Lists all Edge Functions in a Supabase project.
+- `get_edge_function`: Retrieves file contents for an Edge Function in a Supabase project.
 - `deploy_edge_function`: Deploys a new Edge Function to a Supabase project.
 LLMs can use this to deploy new functions or update existing ones.

 #### Branching (Experimental, requires a paid plan)